Kissing Priest saga: Sexual harassment policy needed in all educational institutions – Educational Resources

 Others also described it as being unlawful.
 At the time, the details were still sketchy so some users who seem to have information volunteered it.

-Educational Resources said in a statement on Friday, August 27, 2021, that “The video itself is a chilling depiction of our attitudes towards the issue of sexual harassment.
-The impunity with which the priest summons the girls for a kiss on the lips, one after the other, in the full glare of other students and the wild cheering from the audience of students shows an appalling abuse of power on the part of the priest, and an equally shocking level of naivety on the part of the students, who did not seem to realize that something very wrong was going on."
+Educational Resources said in a statement on Friday August 27 that “The video itself is a chilling depiction of our attitudes towards the issue of sexual harassment.
+The impunity with which the priest summons the girls for a kiss on the lips, one after the other, in full glare of other students and the wild cheering from the audience of students shows a appalling abuse of power on the part of the priest, and an equally shocking level of naivety on the part of the students, who did not seem to realize that something very wrong was going on.

 “As the uproar subsides, Educational Resources would like to put across some points for consideration by the Ministry of Education and the Ghana Education Service.